 Wild horses may save threatened butterflies

-Twenty-five years ago, it was a military zone.
-It's where occupying Soviet troops held exercises.
-Today it's a sanctuary.
-Wild animals live there.
-Scientists hope those animals will improve biodiversity among local plants as well as save endangered species.
+Twenty-five years ago, it was a military zone where occupying Soviet troops held exercises.
+Today it's a sanctuary inhabited by wild animals that scientists hope will improve biodiversity among local plants as well as save endangered species.

-A herd of 14 wild mares from Britain's Exmoor National Park were moved in January to the former Milovice military base.
-It's 22 miles northeast of Prague.
-The city is the capital of the Czech Republic.
+A herd of 14 wild mares from Britain's Exmoor National Park were moved in January to the former Milovice military base, 22 miles northeast of Prague, the capital of the Czech Republic.

-Domestic animals such as sheep were ruled out.
-They would feed on the endangered plants.
-And mechanical cutting costs too much.
+Domestic animals such as sheep were ruled out because they would feed on the endangered plants and mechanical cutting costs too much.

 "(The horses) will move freely on the pastures the whole year.
 If they have a source of water and enough space, they don't need any care.
 They are able to care for themselves," Dostal said.

-Environmentalists are already planning to expand the territory.
-They also will use other big-hoofed animals such as European bison.
+Environmentalists are already planning to expand the territory and use other big-hoofed animals such as European bison.

-The Soviet army stayed after the 1968 Soviet-led invasion of the country that formerly was called Czechoslovakia.
-It was the last armed force in the area.
-Dostal said the soldiers' activities actually simulated the impact of hoofed animals.
-That is a reason why "military zones in the Czech Republic are the places with the best biodiversity."
+The Soviet army that stayed after the 1968 Soviet-led invasion of then-Czechoslovakia was the last armed force in the area.
+Dostal said the soldiers' activities actually simulated the impact of hoofed animals, a reason why "military zones in the Czech Republic are the places with the best biodiversity."

 Critical thinking challenge: How did the soldiers' activities simulate the impact of hoofed animals?